 The dental examination is a diagnostic evaluation of a patient’s overall oral health and hygiene.
 During a dental examination, the doctor or hygienist may…

-The doctor or hygienist may also perform an oral cancer exam.
-This involves feeling around the cheeks, gums, and tongue, under the jaw, and the sides of the neck for signs of oral cancer.
+- Perform an oral cancer exam, which involves feeling around the cheeks, gums, and tongue, under the jaw, and the sides of the neck for signs of oral cancer.